sungjin70/vue-scoped-store/README.md

 * [A ToDo implementation using ScopedStore](https://github.com/sungjin70/scoped-store-todo-demo)

-* A ToDo implementation using ScopedStore
+* A to-do implementation using ScopedStore
   - [to-do - With TypeScript and decorators](https://github.com/sungjin70/scoped-store-todo-demo)
   - [to-do - Without TypeScript and decorators](https://github.com/sungjin70/scoped-store-todo-demo-wod)